Dear Prospective Student,

 This is that time of the year when lots of folks in our world, and possibly yours, are talking about Early Decision.
 I want to reassure you that at the same time, there are a lot of people that aren’t.

 In fact, most of our offers of admission go to those who apply Regular Decision.
-So, if you aren’t ready to commit to a college yet (including Hamilton!), resist that urge to apply Early Decision (in some circles we understand that takes courage!) and take your time finding the place that is the best fit for you.
-Especially because your visits to campuses or overall college search may have been delayed due to COVID limitations, it is ok to take all the time you need to make this important decision.
+So, if you aren’t ready to commit to a college yet – including Hamilton, it is ok to resist that urge to apply Early Decision (in some circles we understand that takes courage!) and take your time finding the place that is the best fit for you.

-On the other hand, if Hamilton is far and away your top choice college, and you’ve thought through your options – academically, financially, socially – and you feel like you are in a good position to put forth your best application at this point in your senior year, then you might consider applying Early Decision.
-Our first ED deadline is one month away … November 15th, and we will let ED candidates know our decision by December 15th.
+On the other hand, if Hamilton is far and away your top choice college, and you’ve thought through your options – academically, financially*, personally – and you feel like you are in a good position to put forth your best application at this point in your senior year, then you might consider applying Early Decision (ED).
+Our first ED deadline is just under one month away … November 15th, and we will let ED candidates know our decision by December 15th.

 Another decision some ED candidates might receive from us is an invitation to join Hamilton’s “Jan” class.
 Because most ED applicants might not have considered or requested a spring start, we release those who are offered January admission from our binding ED commitment, so they have until May 1 to compare this to other offers of admission they may receive.